 Exhibitions

-The Tabernacle Art Competition 2023 at MoMa Machynlleth – closing 6th September
+The Tabernacle Art Competition 2023, MoMa Machynlleth.

 Stray Threads and Sludge – FAB, Bath.